-Sold for $715,000 at 2013 Barrett-Jackson.
+Sold for $715,000 at 2013 Barrett-Jackson Scottsdale.
 This Bugatti Type 38 four seater open tourer wears coachwork by Lavocat et Marsaud of Boulogne.
 It is trimmed in wood around the seats and split windows.
 In 2008 the engine was completely rebuilt.
 When new, the car was sold new to South Africa where the early history of the car is not known.
 It was later discovered by R. Lee of Brazil.
 At the time, the car had low miles and was still in original condition.Though the Type 38 was not a competitive Grand Prix racing car, it did share the same 8-cylinder powerplant with wider mountings, gearbox and brakes, as with the Type 35A Grand Prix car.
 By Daniel Vaughan | Jan 2013

 This Bugatti Type 38 is a complete and original example with Fiacre Style Coupe bodywork.
 It has been the subject of an extensive engine and mechanical rebuild.
 The Type 38 served as the replacement for the Type 30 and first appeared in March of 1926.
 It had a new frame, well designed axle and details, and the engine drove through a newly designed central mounted gearbox.
 It rested on a lengthened wheelbase and had 50mm more track than its Type 30 predecessor.
 Its elegant bodies rested on a rear reverse quarter elliptical springs with the front axle and springs passing through the forged axle as with the Type 35.
 The engine was nearly identical to that of the Type 35A.
 The crank casting was the same as what was used on the Type 43 with the lower crank case arms being the same width in both the front and rear.
 In total, there were 385 examples of the Type 38 produced between 1926 and 1927.
 39 of those were fitted with the Type 37A supercharger and were subsequently known as the Type 38A.

 This example, chassis number 38428 is powered by engine number 332 and was ordered by Sorel of London in May of 1927.
 It was delivered on September 17th of 1927 for the sum of 25,670 French Francs.
 At some point, in its early life, it was exported to New Zealand.
 The first recorded New Zealand owner was a Mr. Rex Carr (around the late 1940s and early 1950s).
 The next owner was a Mr. Graham Wells, from Auckland.
 At the time, it wore a sporty 2-seater body.
 The car remained with this body until the early 1950s when ownership passed to a Ted Thompson of Kumeu, near Auckland.
 Mr. Kumeu would sell some of the parts of the car, but thankfully they would be later re-united with the car.

 The engine was sold to a boat owner in Lake Taupo, the body work including the bonnet, firewall, and radiator were used on a 6-cylinder Crossley chassis which was raced and hill climbed by a Mr. McWhirter.
 The Bugatti was then given a Ford V8 and special bodywork and was raced on the South part of the Island.With the help of Roy Roycroft, the parts found their way back to the Bugatti.
 The next owner John Hearne, obtained the car in pieces in exchange for a 6C Maserati.
 He later sold it, still unrestored, to High Court Judge Toney Ellis who began a 30 year restoration of the car including fitting the car with its Coupe Fiacre body.
 Mr. Ellis passed away in 2007.
 The current owner acquired it from his widow.
 By Daniel Vaughan | Jul 2013

-Grand Sport Boattail Chassis Num: 38470 Engine Num: 209
+Grand Sport Boattail Chassis #: 38470 Engine # 209

-Sold for $440,000 at 2016 The Finest Automobile Auctions.
+Sold for $440,000 at 2016 The Finest : The Elegance at Hershey.
 Ettore Bugatti began in 1910 with the Type 13, a 1,327cc overhead cam four-cylinder model.
 One of the notable early successes was the Bebe made by Peugeot to Bugatti's design.
 Prior to World War I, his four-cylinder engines ranged from 1,368cc to 5,027cc, first with eight valves and later with 16.
 It was 1924, however, when Bugatti produced the car for which he would become famous, the legendary Type 35.
 The Type 35 is credited with 1,851 racing victories in 1925, 1926 and 1927, a remarkable record event today.The eight-cylinder Type 38 (and its supercharged Type 38A version) debuted in 1926 and was produced through 1927.
 In all, 385 examples were created, including just a mere 39 in the supercharged form.
 With just 1,991 cc, the tiny eight-cylinder produced about 100 horsepower.
 The Type 38A utilized a T35-style split crankcase, with a larger T43 radiator and the small T37A supercharger.This particular car, chassis number 38470 with supercharged engine 333, was completed in August of 1927 and given a factory Grand Sport body.
 August 1927 was the final month of production of the Type 38 and 38A.
 This car remained at the factory for several months before it was ordered by the London Bugatti agent, Colonel Sorel.
 It was then sold to its first owner, L.G.
 Bachelier on October 23rd of 1928.
 It received British plate number PG 1593.

 While in Bachelier's care, the car was raced this Type 38 at Brooklands in the JCC High Speed Trials in July of 1929.
 The following year, he sold it to Denis Evans who raced it in the BARC Open Meeting Moountain Handicap in 1931 and the JCC High Speed Trials at Brooklands in 1931 and 1932.

 The car then went to Child who eventually sold it to B. Rees.
 By this point in history, the chassis had been shorted to convert it to a two-seater and the engine had been replaced.
 The engine was another genuine Bugatti unit, number 209.
 This engine was given twin SU carburetors and was not supercharged.
 The car later came into the hands of Derby, then Gilbert and then John Anderson in London.
 It was then exported to the United States.
 Its first United States owner was Steingold, then Fountain and then Kirk White.
 In 1973 it was owned by Walter Stedeford and then by Richard Winer of Fort Lauderdale, Florida.
 The next owner was Dr. Terry Bennett of Hampton Falls, New Hampshire.
 Later, the majority of Dr. Bennett's care were sold at auction.
 At auction, the car still having its shortened wheelbase form, was acquired by the JWR Collection of Pennsylvania.A major restoration soon followed, bringing it back to original factory specifications.
 The chassis was returned to its correct long wheelbase form.
 The car's second engine, number 209, was upgraded to supercharged form via an original Bugatti supercharger.
 The restoration was completed in early 1993.
 It was then shown at the Pebble Beach Concours d'Elegance were it won a prize in class.
 By Daniel Vaughan | Jun 2016

 The Bugatti Type 38 was produced from 1926 through 1927.
 The Bugatti Type 38 had a straight-eight that displaced two-liters.
 Performance was further increased with the adoption of a supercharger, making the Type 38A.
 During its short production lifespan, 385 examples were produced with less than 40 being equipped with superchargers.
 They were replaced by the Type 43.In comparison to the vehicles they replaced, the Type 30, the Type 38 sat atop a longer wheelbase with a wider track.
 The Type 30 was introduced in 1922 and was Bugatti's first eight-cylinder passenger car.
 The engine was very impressive; it was the first production engine to use the rectangular slab construction that would eventually become a Bugatti trademark.
 It featured an overhead camshaft, three valves per cylinder and a Brescia transmission.
 The eight-cylinder engine was placed into a Type 23 chassis, dubbed the Type 30, would continue until 1926 with total production reaching around 600 units.